Understanding Trade Credit for Small Businesses

 Buying on Trade Credit

 There are several possible benefits to purchasing goods or services on a trade credit account.
 As previously mentioned, many suppliers will extend trade credit to businesses that appear too risky for traditional lenders to finance.
 Trade credit is usually offered without interest charges, so long as the client pays their balance on time.
-Most suppliers want to build new business relationships that will lead to further purchases, not profit off of fees.
+The most common payment term is known as net 30, or paying within 30 days of purchase or invoice.
+Some suppliers want to build new business relationships that will lead to further purchases and will take on the risk associated with a new business.

 Merchants who can defer payment may be able to sell products before the balance is due, reducing their own capital outflow.
 Many suppliers offer discounts for early repayment, which is something a third-party, like a bank, probably couldn’t control.